graniticio/granitic/doc/tutorial/001-fundamentals.md

 }
 ```

-This code defines an object implementing the `ws.WsRequestProcessor` interface and another object that will
+This code defines an object implementing the [ws.WsRequestProcessor](https://pkg.go.dev/github.com/graniticio/granitic/v2/ws/handler#WsRequestProcessor) interface and another object that will
 be used to store the results of the web service call, in this case a recording artist with the unlikely name "Hello, World!"

 ## Turning your code into a component

-At the core of Granitic is an Inversion of Control (IoC) container, sometimes also called a Dependency Injection framework.
+At the core of Granitic is an [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) (IoC) container,
+sometimes also called a Dependency Injection framework.
 Granitic looks after the lifecycle (creating and destroying) of the Go objects you define, but needs to be told which
 objects should be included in your application and how they should be configured.

 These definitions are stored in JSON _component definition files_ which, by default, are stored in your project in a folder called `comp-def`.
-You can have as many files as you like in this folder, and it is recommend you group related components in to separate
+You can have as many files as you like in this folder, and it is recommended that you group related components in to separate
 named files.